AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-ghost_entities-17:

-17. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.
+17. If a tagged type is not a disabled ghost type, and if a primitive operation of the tagged type overrides an inherited operation, then the corresponding operation of the ancestor type shall be a disabled ghost subprogram if and only if the overriding subprogram is a disabled ghost subprogram.

 .. _tu-fe-ghost_entities-18:

+18. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.

+.. _tu-fe-ghost_entities-19:

-18. A task or protected type shall not be a ghost type.
+19. A ghost type shall not have a task or protected part.
-    A synchronized object shall not be a ghost object.
+    A ghost object shall not be of a type which yields synchronized objects (see section :ref:`tasks-and-synchronization`).
-    [Note that any object with a task or protected part is a synchronized object; see section :ref:`tasks-and-synchronization`).]
+    A ghost object shall not have a volatile part.
     A synchronized state abstraction shall not be a ghost state abstraction (see :ref:`abstract-state-aspect`).